 Christopher Winton, the managing member of the firm, is a 1982 graduate with high distinction from the University of Virginia where he was elected to Phi Beta Kappa.
-He received his J.D. degree in 1985 from the University of Virginia Law School.
+He received his J.D. degree in 1985 from the University of Virginia School of Law.

-Throughout his legal career, Chris has practiced in a variety of areas, but concentrates mainly in the areas of estate planning and administration, business planning, taxation, and civil litigation.
+Throughout his legal career, Chris has practiced in a variety of areas, but concentrates mainly in the areas of estate planning and administration, business planning, taxation, real estate, and civil litigation.

-On November 2, 2015, Chris was elected as a Fellow of the American College of Trust and Estate Counsel, which is an organization of trust and estate lawyers and law professors who have been elected by their peers in recognition of their having made outstanding contributions to the practice of trust and estate law.
+In 2015, Chris was elected as a Fellow of the American College of Trust and Estate Counsel, which is a national organization of trust and estate lawyers and law professors who have been elected by their peers in recognition of having made outstanding contributions to the practice of trust and estate law.
 Chris is a longtime member of the West Virginia State Bar Probate Committee and was appointed as Chair in 2019, where he frequently has the opportunity to work with the West Virginia Legislature on proposed legislation in the fields of estate administration, probate, and trusts.

 Chris is a frequent lecturer for professional and business groups on wills and trusts, ethics, and litigation.
-He is co-author of “Laying Claim: A Practitioner’s Guide to Will Contests in West Virginia” and “Still Laying Claim” which are published in the West Virginia University Law Review, and author of the “Probate Happens” series, published in the The West Virginia Lawyer.
+He is co-author of “Laying Claim: A Practitioner’s Guide to Will Contests in West Virginia” and “Still Laying Claim” which are published in the West Virginia University Law Review.
+He has authored of the “Probate Happens” series, published in The West Virginia Lawyer Magazine.

 Chris resides in Charleston.
 He is a student of genealogy and is the 23rd great-grandson of England’s King John, who signed the Magna Carta in 1215, and the 66th great-grandson of Vologaeses I, King of Parthia (25 A.D. – 78 A.D.).